Ianjon/ianjon.github.io/_projects/Ice-Cellar/2017 Ice Cellar Progress.md

 August 28, 2017: Tested the DHT 22 sensor with about a 80 foot ethernet extension cable soldered onto it.
 Works fine with a 2.2k ohm resistor.

+September 5, 2017: Writing a step by step guide on how to setup the raspberry pi with pictures and clear instructions.

+September 14, 2017: Invited last minute to present at the student section for the Ocean 17 conference.

+September 20, 2017: Presented at the Ocean 17 conference.
+Should be getting some emails about the project.
+One question in particular that stood out was that there is people in the lower part of Alaska aging there fish through the ground.
+He told me that quite a few people are dying because they are eating the wrongly aged fish due to temperature risings.
+He hinted at how my project could be aimed towards that.

+September 27, 2017: Setup a live cold environment testing for the battery pack in the GINA refridgerator to simulate North Slope summers.
+Precisely to see how well the power bank does in semi-cold weather.